 The U.S. Food & Drug Administration on Thursday approved Tumor Treating Fields, a therapy involving electric currents that disrupt cancer cell division and inhibit tumor growth, for the first-line treatment of malignant pleural mesothelioma.

-It is the first treatment in more than 15 years that the FDA approves for mesothelioma.
+It is the first new treatment for mesothelioma in more than 15 years that the FDA has approved.
 In 2004, the agency added the chemotherapy drug pemetrexed (Alimta) to standard-of-care treatment.

 The FDA approved Novocure’s NovoTTF-100L System under the agency’s Humanitarian Device Exemption.
 The approval comes eight months after Novocure, which manufactures and markets the device, released results from its STELLAR phase II clinical trial.